pwittchen/wittchen.io/source/_posts/publishing-python-package-to-pypi.md

 Publishing process
 ------------------

-First I needed to create [my own account](https://pypi.org/user/pwittchen/) in PyPi, which can be done via official website.
+First, I needed to create [my own account](https://pypi.org/user/pwittchen/) in PyPi, which can be done via official website.

 Next, I needed to prepare `setup.py` file in my repository.